veto8/autodiscover/README.md

 # Tool to create an autodicover.xml and autoconfig.xml file

-one of the nicest, yet badly documented features in new MUAs is email servers autodiscovering.
-When you type your e-mail address in configuration window, modern MUA is trying to determine what IMAP/POP3 servers are, and how to connect to them.
-To do so, they assume, that your email contains a server domain name.
-A nice assumption, but often not relevant (google apps is a good example here).
-Thankfully, there is also another way - asking an original server on a specially configured domain what those parameters are.
+The feature in many  MUAs(Mail User Agents) is the email servers autodiscovering.
+When you type your e-mail address in their setup window, some MUAs are trying to determine what IMAP/POP3 servers to use.To do this, they assume, that your email contains a server domain name.
+They use this domain name to access its website to get an xml config setup file like autoconfig.xml

-In a perfect world, there would one standard for that - in our world however, there are two: autoconfig (Mozilla favored) and autodiscover (Microsoft promoted).
-So we have to to set them together - thankfully both are based on simple XML files, so it's not a big deal. autoconfig (Mozilla Thunderbird)

-This one is (im my opinion) is more clean and advanced.
-To use it, just make your webserver to return below XML file on autoconfig. subdomain.
-So (for example) if you have email myname@mydomain.com - autoconfig.mydomain.com should return:
+,config-v1.1.xml, autodiscover.xml ....

+There are at the moment 2 main xml structured files:

+Thunderbird's
 autoconfig.xml
 ```
 <?xml version="1.0" encoding="UTF-8"?>